Dynamics of Dirac solitons in networks: Extension for other graphs

 Another graph for which a soliton solution of the nonlinear Dirac equation can be obtained, is presented in Fig.~\ref{triangle}.
 It has the form of a triangle whose vertices are connected to outgoing semi-infinite leads.
 The vertex boundary conditions for Eqs.~(\ref{direq1}) and (\ref{direq2}) which follow from the conservation of current and energy can be written as

-In short, the conditions matching the flux of particle current and energy must be applied to each node connecting multiple vertices of the graph.
+In short, the conditions matching the of charge and energy conservations must be applied to each node connecting the multiple vertices of the graph.
 The soliton solution obeying these boundary conditions can be written as

 where $b$ is considered to be an index running from $1$ to $6$, $s_1=s_2=s_3=l,\,s_4=l+L_2,\,s_5=l+L_2,\,s_6=l+L_3,\,L_3=L_2+L_4$ (this condition is necessary for the waves traveling along $b_3$ and those split along $b_2$ and $b_4$ to arrive at the vertex between $b_3$ and $b_4$ concurrently) and coefficients $g_j$ fulfill the following constraints: